 (all-female, single room, independent house)

 Rooms in the Global Gateways house are private rooms with full-size beds (slightly larger than a twin).
 Residents will either have a shared bathroom (with one other female) or a private bathroom.
 Each house has a large living/common room, kitchen for common use, on-site laundry, and a common outdoor space.
 More information, including floor plan images, is available on the Housing and Residence Life website.

 UNC Charlotte female students and international female exchange students are eligible to apply.

 Priority assignment is given to upper-class (e.g., sophomore year and above) students.

 First-year students are able to submit applications with assignment pending space availability.
 Note: First year students enrolled in the International Enrichment Seminar course receive assignment preference.
-View the seminar webpage for details about the International Enrichment Seminar (UCOL 1200) are available here.
+View the seminar webpage for details about the International Enrichment Seminar (UCOL 1200).

 Students of all academic majors are encouraged to participate.

 The hope is to offer housing to 7 international and 7 US domestic students to establish a culturally vibrant community.